Tettehisrael/Cloud-native-monitoring-app/README.md

 ```

 ### Step 3
+Now that we have our Dockerfile ready, it's time to build the Docker image and run it as a container.
+Follow these commands to accomplish this:

-With the Dockerfile in place, we proceed to build the Docker image of our Python application.
-Execute the following command in your terminal to build the Docker image: `docker build -t my-python-app .`
+To build the Docker image, open your terminal and navigate to the directory containing the Dockerfile.
+Execute the following command: `docker build -t my-python-app .`

+Once the image is built successfully, you can run it as a container with the following command: `docker run -p 5000:5000 my-python-app` Replace "my-python-app" with the actual image ID if necessary.
+This command will start the container, making your Python application accessible on port 5000

 ### Step 4
 We create an Amazon ECR repository to securely store our Docker images and ensure versioning and accessibility.